top of page

 • Solution: Extensive masking with low-tack tape

-• Tools of choice: Cass Art soft pastels for broad areas; silicon tools for precision.
+• Tools of choice: Cass Art soft pastels for broad areas; Silicon blending tools for precision.

-Pro Tip: Always lay down a white base layer first (thanks, Colin Bradley!) – especially critical on dark grounds.
+Pro Tip: When working on dark substrates always lay down a white base layer first (thanks, Colin Bradley!) – especially critical on dark grounds with light pastel pencils

 Athlete” – Heavy masking to control pastel transference on soft brown mat